OneCrazyCoder/MMOGamepadOverlay/README.md

 ### Combination keys

-A command can also be a keyboard key or mouse button combined with a *modifier* key - Shift, Ctrl, or Alt - such as:
+A command can also be a keyboard key or mouse button combined with a *modifier* key - Shift, Ctrl, Alt, or the Windows key - such as:

     R2 = Shift+A
     L2 = Ctrl X
     L1 = Ctrl-Alt-R
+    R1 = Win-Plus
 These can still be "held" as if they are single keys.

 *WARNING: Modifier keys should be used sparingly, as they can interfere with or delay other keys.
 For example, if you are holding Shift+A and then want to press just 'X', since the Shift key is still being held down, the game would normally interpret it as you pressing 'Shift+X', which may be totally different command.
 This application specifically avoids this by briefly releasing Shift before pressing X and then re-pressing Shift again as needed, but this can make the controls seem less responsive due to the delays needed to make sure each release and re-press are processed in the correct order.
 Consider re-mapping controls for the game to use Shift/Ctrl/Alt as little as possible for best results!*